University applications are right around the corner but don't worry, I’m here to give you a guide to help you choose the right university for you.

 Look for money

-Scholarships and bursaries can really help when you’re in university dealing with costs of tuition, rent, food and extracurricular activities.
+Scholarships and bursaries can really help you cover the costs of tuition, rent, food and extracurricular activities.
 Better yet, these types of financial assistance do not have to be paid back.

-Ontario Tech offers various major application-based scholarships—ranging from $12,000 to $72,000—to students who demonstrate outstanding academic achievement, leadership and community involvement.
+Ontario Tech offers various application-based major entrance scholarships—ranging from $12,000 to $36,000—to students who demonstrate outstanding academic achievement, leadership and community involvement.
 There are scholarships available for both domestic and international students.
-Applications are now open and the deadline to apply is February 24, 2022.

 Apply to multiple schools